beth94victoria/kraftme/README.md

   * Heroku

 ### Instructions on how to setup, configure and use your App.
-A standard user of the site must first proceed to the [KraftMe Marketplace](https://young-scrubland-51531.herokuapp.com), whhere they will be able to view all available artworks in the KraftMe gallery.
+A standard user of the site must first proceed to the [KraftMe Marketplace](https://young-scrubland-51531.herokuapp.com), where they will be able to view all available artworks in the KraftMe gallery.
 Once they have created a user profile and signed up, they will be able to access and participate in the rest of the website, including posting their own artworks for sale, contacting artists, or making a purchase.
 At this time, admin level users must request access from the developers, who will set up the account and then provide the user with an appropriate admin level username and password.

 ## Design documentation